stinkyfart69420/Win7ToXP/README.md

 This themepack attempts to replicate the look of Windows XP.

+# NOTE: DISABLE YOUR ANTIVIRUS BEFORE DOWNLOADING!!!

-# MORE INFO COMING SOON
+# MORE COMING SOON